Ronald Acuña Jr. Player Props: Braves vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The Tigers pitching staff is 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Tigers have a 4.54 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Tigers' 4.54 team ERA ranks 22nd among all MLB pitching staffs.

-- Tigers pitchers combine to surrender 78 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- The Tigers rank 19th in baseball in home runs allowed (78 total, 1.2 per game).

-- Olson (0-1) takes the mound for the Tigers to make his second start of the season.
+- Olson (0-1) gets the starting nod for the Tigers, his second this season.

 - The right-hander last appeared in relief on Thursday, when he tossed five innings against the Philadelphia Phillies, allowing one earned run while giving up three hits.